francisphn/fergus-technical/README.md

 ### Backend
 3. In `appsettings.json` in the root folder, change the database connection string to that of your database.
 Then you're ready to deploy!
 3. Go to your Firebase project and request access to the Firebase Admin SDK.
 You will then be given a json credential file.
 Copy the content into `firebase.json` at the root folder.
-For more information, refer to *Intialize the SDK* section in [this official documentation](https://firebase.google.com/docs/admin/setup).
+For more information, refer to the *Intialize the SDK* section in [this official documentation](https://firebase.google.com/docs/admin/setup).

 ### Frontend
 4. Run `npm install` to install all dependencies.